 Testicular cancer is curable, but it's also a killer!
 Someone dies of the disease every day, and on that day it was Ben.
 Early detection remains the key, and knowledge and awareness about testicular cancer is so important, especially with teenage boys!

 Pierorazio's statement bears repeating. "lack of evidence does not mean that TSE is not effective – it means that no study has effectively investigated the role of TSE in an at-risk population."
 The recommendations by the USPSTF are themselves based on very little existing evidence.
 When prominent doctors with expertise specifically in testicular cancer continue to believe in the TSE despite what the USPSTF has said, I think the message is pretty clear.

-All of us here at the Testicular Cancer Awareness Foundation know what the true "cost" is when you're too late.
+All of us in the Testicular Cancer advocacy world know what the true "cost" is when you're too late.
 For Melia Elliot and her son Ben, the price was far too great.
 Samadi sums things up well in his bottom line.
 "Encouraging men to be more aware and preventive when it comes to common cancers could be the only chance we have to save their lives.”
 Women especially know just how stubborn men can be.
-Along with Dr. Samadi, we at TCAF encourage women to be proactive and get involved in men's health issues.
+Along with Dr. Samadi, we encourage women to be proactive and get involved in men's health issues.
 Take the #SamadiChallenge for Testicular Cancer and make sure that the men in your lives including your children are aware of men's health issues that could affect them, encourage them to perform self-exams, and seek the care of a doctor immediately if they notice something abnormal.
 And most of all...

 Keep checking your nuts!

 The doctors who really know Testicular Cancer say to.

 Special thanks to Melia Elliot for her willingness to share the story of her son, Ben.
 Ben passed away on August 22, 2014.